-- It is likely that you will have had a meeting with your employer at which your exit and the settlement agreement was proposed.
-You should make a contemporaneous note of that meeting because the manner in which it was conducted may give you the leverage you need to force your employer to increase your exit package.
+- You will probably have a meeting with your employer at which your exit and the settlement agreement was proposed either by your employer or yourself.
+You should make a contemporaneous note of that meeting, because the manner in which it was conducted may give you the leverage you need to force your employer to increase your exit package.

 - Dig out your contract of employment or ask your employer to retrieve a copy from you personnel file.
-Both you and your solicitor will need to check that you are being properly compensated for the loss of all your contractual benefits such as notice, bonus, commission, holiday pay and shares.
+Your solicitor will want to check that you are being properly compensated for the loss of all your contractual benefits such as notice, bonus, commission, holiday pay and shares.

 - Don’t just think about the money.
 Very often reaching agreement on other matters can help you move on to new employment more quickly and easily.
 For example, agreeing a departure announcement or reference and keeping a work laptop or mobile phone/number could be advantageous.